 Goals:

-Students can expect to learn how to read and analyze plays; how to find central themes, goals and desires as depicted in plays.
-Students will identify characteristics that distinguish the roles we study, to write clearly and thoughtfully about dramatic texts, to express their ideas and opinions based on textual analysis.
-Students will be able to identify central ideas, and compare and contrast scenes from different plays.
+• Students will identify characteristics that distinguish the roles we study, to write clearly and thoughtfully about dramatic texts, to express their ideas and opinions based on textual analysis.

-Courses in Social Science
+Courses in Social Sciences

-Europe and Its Legal Traditions : OPEN
+Europe and Its Legal Traditions

-Professors Reut Paz and Christoph König
+Instructors: Reut Paz and Christoph König

 B2 - C1 students

-ranges from discussing the authority of law in history, literature, economics and religion, through the creation of the European legal frameworks up to the establishment of a human rights tradition.
+The course seeks to provide a broad and theoretical overview of European legal traditions from social, political, economic and comparative perspectives.
+Starting with Roman Law, its coverage ranges from discussing the authority of law in history, literature, economics and religion, through the creation of the European legal frameworks up to the establishment of a human rights tradition.
 Focus is given to the wider scope of legal developments in history that have shaped the conceptualization of law in present-day Europe and beyond.

 What is Europe and what are its legal traditions?
 More importantly: why should the rest of the world today care what Europeans have been calling their legal systems?
 This course is designed for all those who are interested in gaining a closer understanding of how history and law intermingle with European political thought and cultural practices.

-January - April 2025, Thursdays, time TBA
+January - April, Thursday, time TBA

-Major Women Philosophers:OPEN
+Major Women Philosophers

 B2 - C1 students

-Professor Elisa T. Bertuzzo
+Instructor: Elisa T. Bertuzzo

 B2 - C1 students

-This course will provide an introduction into foundational theories about space and gender, students are encourage to analyse everyday spaces, such as the home, the street, the broader environment, etc..
-Different methodologies for the descriptive, (self)ethnographic and sensorial analysis of spaces of everyday life, from photography to video, from participant observation to mapping, will be discussed and put to test.
+This course will provide an introduction into foundational theories about space and gender.
+Students are encourage to analyse everyday spaces, such as the home, the street, the broader environment, etc. Different methodologies for the descriptive, (self) ethnographic and sensorial analysis of spaces of everyday life, from photography to video, from participant observation to mapping, will be discussed and put to test.
 While the focus is on space, time – the temporalities and rhythms of human and nonhuman actions – will be given attention.
-The observations, texts, drawings, photos, gathered throughout the semester, should ideally generate a collective "animated space".
+The observations, texts, drawings, photos, gathered throughout the semester should ideally generate a collective "animated space".

 Goals:

-Reflect on the many factors, actors, and processes which affect the production of space in everyday life from a gender point of view
+• Reflect on the many factors, actors, and processes which affect the production of space in everyday life from a gender point of view

-Learn and compare different methods for the study of everyday spaces on diverse scales, including visual approaches and mapping
+• Learn and compare different methods for the study of everyday spaces on diverse scales, including visual approaches and mapping

-Sharpen attention for spacial and social processes in the built environment
+• Sharpen attention for spacial and social processes in the built environment

-Explore different qualities of space: physical/built, emotional/remembered, social/lived
+• Explore different qualities of space: physical/built, emotional/remembered, social/lived

-Professor Rebecca Kingston
+Instructor: Rebecca Kingston

 B1 - B2 students